A History of Outreach in Queens

 Cleverly named by the program’s first participants at Queensboro Correctional Facility, "See You on the Outside" equips individuals preparing for reentry with a professional resume.
 Participants also receive a list of resources that are tailored to their previous work experience and skill sets and are encouraged to continue visiting with the Queens Public Library for personal assistance as they embark on their reentry goals.

 In partnership with Queens Defenders, we work with teens and youth to gain legal skills and leadership experience.
 We also accept referrals from the 101st Precinct.
 The Youth Justice Court program operates at these libraries: Cambria Heights, Central, Far Rockaway Library for Teens, Flushing, Laurelton, and Long Island City.
 For more information and to sign up, visit this webpage: https://www.queenslibrary.org/programs-activities/teens/other-programs/youth-justice-court.

 Reentry Resource Guide

-The Correctional Outreach Team also introduced the Queens Public Library Reentry Resources Guide to serve as a manual for patrons seeking help with their reintegration into society.
-With this guide, you will find information about in-house library services, as well as outside organizations that help with legal matters, health-related matters, continuing education, housing, and much more.
+The Queens Public Library Reentry Resource Guide serves as a manual for patrons seeking help with their transition from a correctional facility.
+The guide highlights information about library services, as well as outside organizations that help with legal matters, health-related matters, continuing education, housing, and much more.
+See our guide.

 Library Service at Rikers Island

-The Correctional Outreach Team extends all library services to both the Division of Parole and the Department of Probation at orientation sessions held at each location during the last week of each month.
-All justice-involved patrons may receive a library card application, as well as referrals to trainings, workshops, and programs offered at the Queens Public Library.
+The Correctional Outreach Team extends library services to both the Queens Division of Parole and the Department of Probation during orientation sessions held at each respective organization’s location.
+Individuals in attendance can obtain a library card, referrals to trainings, and information on upcoming workshops and programs offered at the library.